Research and innovation

 ExxonMobil is looking for affordable, scalable solutions that address the three main areas of energy use: transportation, power generation and manufacturing.
 We are also deploying advanced technologies in these areas where applicable.

-The biofuels used around the world today are largely derived from agricultural crops; sugar cane and corn are used to make ethanol, while biodiesel is made from vegetable oils like soy.
-Unlike these first-generation biofuels, algae could provide a renewable fuel source that does not compete with supplies of food or fresh water.
-Algae also can consume carbon dioxide (CO2) and have the potential to be produced on a large scale.
+Biofuels used today are largely derived from agricultural crops.
+Sugar cane and corn are used to make ethanol, while biodiesel is made from vegetable oils like soy.
+Biofuels made from algae and cellulosic biomass (abundant plant waste such as corn stalks and wheat straw), however, could provide a renewable fuel source that does not compete with supplies of food or fresh water.
+These advanced biofuels have the potential to be produced on a large scale, and are derived from sources that consume CO2.

-From production to combustion, here are seven important reasons why we think the answer could be yes.
-Find out why this renewable energy source, which can be grown at scale on a limited amount of land, is so promising.
+From production to combustion, here are seven reasons why we think the answer could be yes.
+Find out why these renewable energy sources are so promising.

-On a life cycle basis, algae biofuels emit about half as much GHGs as petroleum-derived fuel.
+On a life cycle basis, algae and cellulosic biofuels emit about half as many greenhouse gases as petroleum-derived fuel.

-Unlike other feedstocks, such as corn, which is harvested only once a year, algae can be harvested repeatedly throughout the year.
+Algae can be harvested repeatedly throughout the year unlike other feedstocks, such as corn, which are harvested only once a year.

-Algae can be cultivated on land unsuitable for other purposes with water that can’t be used for food production.
+Algae can be cultivated on land unsuitable for other purposes, with water that can’t be used for food production.
+Cellulosic biomass can be derived from agricultural waste or woody biomass, which also do not compete with food.

-ExxonMobil also is a leader in liquefied natural gas (LNG) technology that is bringing more of this cleaner-burning fuel to countries that need it.
+ExxonMobil is a leader in liquefied natural gas (LNG) technology that will drive lower-emission energy solutions and help supply cleaner-burning natural gas to markets around the world.

 CO2 can be captured, compressed and injected underground for permanent storage.
 The Intergovernmental Panel on Climate Change has recognized carbon capture as essential to meeting global emissions-reduction goals.
 ExxonMobil, along with its academic and private-sector partners, is focused on new ways to capture CO2 from industrial and power generation sources, as well as directly from the atmosphere.
 Our research portfolio spans a wide range of technologies, including novel materials and processes.